ILL FAQ

 Does it cost anything to borrow a book from interlibrary loan?

-ONU ILL services are free to all current Olivet students.
-Faculty and staff.
+ONU ILL services are free to all current Olivet students, faculty, and staff.

-Log into your library account and look under Pending Requests..
-You are welcome to contact the interlibrary loan office for more information.
+For all IShare requests, log into your library account and look under Pending Requests.
+For all other requests, contact the ILL dept. for more information.

 Articles pdfs will be sent to your ONU email.
 We do not send to personal emails.